Compare performance, boot space, consumption and price in one view.

-The Audi Q8 (SUV) is powered by a Diesel MHEV, Plugin Hybrid, Petrol MHEV or Petrol engine and comes with a Automatic transmission.
-In comparison, the Land Rover Defender (Off-Roader) features a Diesel MHEV, Plugin Hybrid, Petrol MHEV or Petrol engine and a Automatic gearbox.
+The Audi Q8 (SUV) comes with a Diesel MHEV, Plugin Hybrid, Petrol MHEV or Petrol engine and Automatic transmission.
+In comparison, the Land Rover Defender (Off-Roader) features a Diesel MHEV, Plugin Hybrid, Petrol or Petrol MHEV engine with Automatic transmission.

-When it comes to boot capacity, the Audi Q8 offers 605 L, while the Land Rover Defender provides 786 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 640 HP of the Audi Q8 or the 525 HP of the Land Rover Defender suits your needs better.
+When it comes to boot capacity, the Audi Q8 offers 605 L, while the Land Rover Defender provides 786 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 640 HP of the Audi Q8 or the 635 HP of the Land Rover Defender suits your needs better.

 The Audi Q8 combines luxurious design with advanced technology, offering a sophisticated driving experience.
 Its sleek exterior is complemented by a spacious and elegantly crafted interior, featuring high-quality materials and cutting-edge infotainment options.
 The Q8 handles with agility and precision, making it equally suited for city driving and long-distance journeys.